Rayrsn/Discord-RPC-cli/README.md

     - Can set spectate ID

 * **Other Features**
+  - AFK RPC (Will show how long you've been idle for.)
   - Show the time from when the program was run.
   - Set a time for the program to exit after reaching it.
 (Countdown)
   - Disable colored output (Colors are enabled by default.)